 |February 1 – March 15||Fall Term (September to December)|

 |February 1 – March 15||Full Year (September to April)|

 |August 1 – September 15||Winter Term (January to April)|

-The Carleton University Exchange Application form is currently closed.
-Please check back during the noted application period.
+The Carleton University Exchange Nomination form is now closed.

 |Application Period||Study Period|

 |March 15 – April 15||Fall Term (September to December)|

 |March 15 – April 15||Full Year (September to April)|

 |September 15 – October 15||Winter Term (January to April)|

 - Read important course selection information and note which courses are not available for exchange students.
 You will need to take a look at this information before you complete the application form.